 We will operate under a sustainability framework by implementing circular economy systems across all aspects of festival operations and work towards a carbon neutral event by 2024.

-We are working with the Tasmanian Land Conservancy to mitigate the festival carbon footprint, with car pass funds going towards the Prosser River Reserve regeneration project, and patron festival footprint contributions supporting the Kelvedon Hills project .
-We use ethical products and processes wherever possible, offset artists' flights, are working on a system to measure our total carbon footprint, and working on many more projects than we don't have space to list here.
+We are working with the Tasmanian Land Conservancy to mitigate the festival carbon footprint, with car pass funds going towards the Prosser River Reserve regeneration project, and patron festival footprint contributions supporting Tasmanian Land Conservancy's network of reserves covering over 18,500ha.
+We use ethical products and processes wherever possible, offset artists' flights, are working on a system to measure our total carbon footprint, and working on many more projects that we don't have space to list here!

-By working with the Tasmanian Land Conservancy and Landcare Tasmania, Pangaea Festival is helping to increase diversity to protect, restore and promote threatened plant and animal species, threatened vegetation communities, old-growth vegetation communities and freshwater ecosystems.
+By working with the Tasmanian Land Conservancy, Pangaea Festival is helping to increase diversity to protect, restore and promote threatened plant and animal species, threatened vegetation communities, old-growth vegetation communities and freshwater ecosystems.